UK Property Market Update

 What’s Causing UK Home Price Rises?

 The cause of the price increases?
 Let’s list them all:

-- strong buyer demand from equity-rich buyers so affordability and job loss not an issue
+- strong buyer demand from immigration, equity-rich buyers

 - inventory growing slightly